 JOHN: Proverbs 25:2?

-JOHN: Okay.
-Is this a question some radio listener wrote in?
+JOHN: Is this some question a radio listener wrote in?

-JOHN: Okay.
-If we could understand everything in the mind of God then God would be at our level, right?
-So the fact that God has concealed from us those things that are beyond us is his supreme glory.
-That is what sets him beyond us.
+JOHN: If we could understand everything in the mind of God, then God would be at our level.
+Right?
+So the fact that God has concealed from us those things that are beyond us is His supreme glory.
+That is what sets Him beyond us.
 Do you understand that?
-The difference between you as an adult and your little baby is that in maturity, you have a perception level and an intellect that is way beyond the perception of that child.
-So your very glory over your little infant child is that you can know so much more and that is God’s.
-Whereas the honor of a king is not that he is able to know more than other men but that he is better able to search out wisdom than other men that is how he rises to the place of leadership.
+The difference between you as an adult and your little baby is that in maturity, you have a perception level and an intellect that is way beyond that perception of that child.
+So your very glory over your little infant child is that you can know so much more, and that is God’s.
+Whereas the honor of a king is not that he is able to know more than other men, but that he is better able to search out wisdom than other men.
+That’s how he rises to the place of leadership.
 So it’s a contrast.
 The best of men, the greatest leaders of men are the wisest who can seek the truth.
-But God in his greatest glory is one whose truth is so far beyond us it is not even searchable.
+But God in His greatest glory is One whose truth is so far beyond us it is not even searchable.

 JOHN: Hi, Bob.

-BOB: My Jewish background kind of prompts this question.
-In the first chapter of - excuse me.
-In 1 Corinthians 11, starting from Verse 3 onto oh about 16, we talked about a man not covering his head in church and a woman covering her head.
+AUDIENCE: My Jewish background kind of prompts this question.
+In the first chapter of – in 1 Corinthians the 11th chapter, starting from verse 3 on to about 16, we talk about a man not covering his head in church and a woman covering her head.
 Now I don't know whether this is Jewish tradition.
 In the context it just doesn’t appear that that is the case here.
+I just –

-BOB: John, since Jesus was a rabbi and was there not a custom where rabbi's would have their exceedingly short, if not very little hair at times?
+AUDIENCE: John, since Jesus was a rabbi, was there not a custom where rabbis would have their hair exceedingly short if not very little hair at times?

-JOHN: Well that’s hard to know.
-Exceedingly short - I mean how often did they get a haircut you know?
+JOHN: Well, that’s hard to know.
+Exceedingly short.
+I mean, how often did they get a haircut.
 My hair is right where I want it the day I get it cut.
-Two weeks later and a month later it’s like this but I don’t have time to go down there and get it cut again.
-So that’s hard to know but I don’t think that the whole idea of the text is that women are to have hair down to the middle of their back and men are to have hair above their ears with a white link across their ear.
-I think that what it’s saying is that women ought to demonstrate their meekness as the culture indicates because God has so ordained their very creation.
+Two weeks later and a months later it’s like this, but I don’t have time to go down there and get it cut again.
+So that’s hard to know.
+But I don’t think that the whole idea of the text is that women are to have hair down the middle of their back and men are to have hair above their ears with a white line across their ear.
+I think that what it’s saying is that women ought to demonstrate their meekness as the culture indicates, because God has so ordained their very creation.
 And men ought to demonstrate their headship as the culture indicates.
-Now I have some problems with the unisex kind of things where that is being mixed up.
-I mean I see women on television, I have to look a couple of times to see if they are women.
-You know that bothers me to get on American Airlines and go across the country and all the women have vested suits with collars and ties.
-This is the uniform.
-That is you say well you are being picky.
-Sure but that's what a man normally wears.
-Why doesn't she look like a woman looks?
-You know?

-MICHAEL: Hi, John.
-My name is Michael Sacks and I have - can I ask two questions?
+AUDIENCE: Hi, John.
+My name is Michael Sacks, and I have a – can I ask two questions?

-JOHN: Why don’t you turn that mic up?
+JOHN: Sure.
+Why don’t you turn that mic up?
 Just pull it up a little.
-Everybody’s bending.
+Everybody’s bending over.
 That’s good.
 Thank you, Mike.

-MICHAEL: It's all right now.
-Thank you.
-The first one is in Mark 1:5 and it’s where John the Baptist was baptizing the people in Jordan River.
-I was wondering before Christ’s death, how would they relate to baptism and did the Jews have a baptism in their rituals at that time.
+AUDIENCE: And it’s where John the Baptist was baptizing the people in the Jordan River.
+I was wondering, before Christ’s death, how would they relate to baptism, and did the Jews have a baptism in their rituals at that time?

-MICHAEL: Thank you.
-The second question is Matthew 12:27.
+AUDIENCE: Thank you.
+The second question is – Matthew 12:27.

 JOHN: We’re back there again.
 All right.

-MICHAEL: And it says they were accusing him, like you said, of having the power of Satan.
-It says, “If I by Beelzebub cast out demons, by whom do your sons cast them out.
+AUDIENCE: And he says – they were accusing Him, like you said, of having the power of Satan.
+And he says, “If I by Beelzebul cast out demons, by whom do your son’s cast them out?
 Consequently they shall be your judges.”
-I was wondering how they shall be the judges.
+I was wondering about how they shall be the judges.

-JOHN: What he is basically saying is there were Jewish exorcists who went around supposedly casting out demons.
-And what Jesus I think is saying here is why do you accuse me of casting demons out by Beelzebub, which means the lord of the flies or the lord of dung or the lord of the dwelling place, one of those three things.
+JOHN: Well, what He’s basically saying, there were Jewish exorcists who went around supposedly casting out demons.
+And what Jesus I think is saying here is why do you accuse Me of casting demons out by Beelzebub, which means the Lord of the Flies or the Lord of Dung or the Lord of the Dwelling Place, one of those three things.
 It has to do with Satan.
-And the root may even be in Bale.
-Why do you accuse me of Satanic casting out?
-If I cast demons by Satan, who do your exorcists cast them out by?
-And the implication is I am a perfect person.
-You have found no flaw in me.
-You have seen no sin in me.
-You have heard no word other than truth from me and you know these men of your own kind are not like that and if I as a perfect person and as an absolutely holy person am doing this by Satan, who are your unholy people doing it by?
+And the root may be even in Baal.
+Why do you accuse Me of Satanic casting out?
+If I cast demons out by Satan, who do your exorcists cast them out by?
+And the implication is, I am a perfect person.
+You have found no flaw in Me.
+You have seen no sin in Me.
+You have heard no word other than truth from Me, and you know these men of your own kind are not like that.
+And if I as a perfect person and as an absolutely holy person am doing this by Satan, who are your unholy people doing it by?
 In other words, if I’m not doing it by God, who are they doing it by?
 And the implication then is that those people are going to be judged.
-I mean if they are going to so judge me, then those people are going to have to be judged as well.
+If they’re going to so judge me, then those people are going to have to be judged as well.

 JOHN: How what?

-JOHN: Well they become - in a sense the sons then become the standard.
-They are the ones that are going to render judgment.
-In other words, in order to make judgment on the case, all you have to do is look at them and they become your judges.
-I mean they show how stupid this is.
-They condemn you themselves because in their sinfulness they are doing this.
-In my holiness, I'm doing this.
-You are accusing me of doing it by the power of Satan.
-What must they be doing it by?
+JOHN: Well, in a sense the sons then become the standard.
+They are the ones that are going to render judgement.
+In other words, in order to make judgement on the case all you have to do is look at them and they become your judges.
+I mean, they show how stupid this is.
+They condemn you themselves, because in their sinfulness they’re doing this.
+In my holiness, I am doing this.
+You’re accusing Me of doing it by the power of Satan.
+What must they be doing it by.
 They themselves are judging your stupidity.
-Okay.
+Okay?

-ROSE: My name is Rose Naquin.
+AUDIENCE: My name is Rose Falcon.
 This is my first visit here at your church.